SuperGamer001/CPW219-FixedTipCalculator/README.md

 # BrokenTipCalc-Start
 For this project you will debug and fix an app that has some existing errors.
-Click the "Use this template" green button and create a copy of this repo in your own account.
+Click the "Use this template" button and create a copy of this repo in your own account.
 Clone your copy of the repo.

 ## Requirements